jpszczolowski/bachelors-thesis/README.md

-# bachelors-thesis
+# Bachelor's thesis

-The thesis is written in Polish but here you can find the translation of title and abstract to English.
+Note: The thesis is written in Polish

+## Author

+Julian Pszczołowski

 ## Title
 An overview of synchronization methods in Unix-like kernels and an implementation of turnstiles in Mimiker OS

+## Year

+2018

 ## Abstract
 As Moore's Law ends to apply and single processors don't increase their performance